omrijsharon/torchogonal/README.md

 ## Issues and future work
 * Even though orthogonilization is extremely important in RNNs, they requiers a different approach of orthogonilzing:
-Dynamical Isometry and a Mean Field Theory of RNNs: Gating Enables Signal Propagation in Recurrent Neural Networks

 ## Inspired by the papers:
-- Dynamical Isometry and a Mean Field Theory of CNNs: How to Train 10,000-Layer Vanilla Convolutional Neural Networks (https://arxiv.org/pdf/1806.05393.pdf)
+Markup : 1.
+Dynamical Isometry and a Mean Field Theory of CNNs: How to Train 10,000-Layer Vanilla Convolutional Neural Networks (https://arxiv.org/pdf/1806.05393.pdf)
-- projUNN: efficient method for training deep networks with unitary matrices (https://arxiv.org/pdf/2203.05483.pdf)
+          2. projUNN: efficient method for training deep networks with unitary matrices (https://arxiv.org/pdf/2203.05483.pdf)
+          3. Dynamical Isometry and a Mean Field Theory of RNNs: Gating Enables Signal Propagation in Recurrent Neural Networks (https://arxiv.org/pdf/1806.05394.pdf)